danakim21/pig-latin-translator/README.md

 ## Project Status

-Project is: _temporarily finished_, will be updated for further development
+Project is: _temporarily finished_, will be updated for further development.

 ## Contact